2/20/2025

 Chief Executive Officer

 Yeah, very.
-Okay, so a couple of things there.
-Pavan and I both mentioned price discovery, and we're going to that point because our clients are starting to move out the lower performing assets, which before they weren't because there weren't buyers.
-So that's why we said we're seeing a positive sign, even though it's temporarily lower assets for us.
+Okay.
+So a couple of things there.
+Pavan and I both mentioned price discovery, and we're going to that point because our clients are starting to move out the lower-performing assets, which before they weren't because there weren't buyers.
+So that's why we said we see a positive sign, even though it's temporarily lower assets for us.
 We know what their plans are.
-We know the sectors that they're looking to move into.
-And they're just trying to get the lower performing assets out of their portfolios.
-So they're prepping for growth, which is good where they were stuck stagnant for the last couple of years.
+We know the sectors that they're looking to move into, and they're just trying to get the lower-performing assets out of their portfolios.
+So they're prepping for growth, which is good, where they were stuck stagnant for the last couple of years.
 The tariff impact and the macro absolutely in play.
-Obviously it plays into price discovery because the related topic there is cost to capital.
-So tariffs won't directly impact us, but it will certainly cause lack of predictability of cost to capital for our clients.
-And our clients, they can adapt to a higher cost to capital.
-What they don't like is an unpredictable cost to capital.
-So we have some of that going on and we've had a couple of clients say they delayed projects here or there based on that.
-So it feels, as we've said since 2023, it doesn't feel wildly different to us.
-The good news is the Q4 transactions, although they were slightly down year over year, not our transactions, the macro market transactions, they were down low single digit versus the .6% that I sent for the full year.
+Obviously, it plays into price discovery because the related topic there is cost of capital.
+So tariffs won't directly impact us, but it will certainly cause lack of predictability of cost of capital for our clients.
+And our clients, they can adapt to a higher cost of capital.
+What they don't like is an unpredictable cost of capital.
+So we have some of that going on, and we've had a couple of clients say they delayed projects here or there based on that.
+So it feels, as we've said since 2023, It doesn't feel wildly different to us.
+The good news is the Q4 transactions, although they were slightly down year over year, not our transactions, the macro market transactions, they were down low single digit versus the 8.6% that I sent for the full year.
 So we're seeing that go in the right direction.

 speaker

-Okay, that's helpful.
-Second one for me, just if you kind of do the math on your full year international versus North American revenue growth for analytics, it looks like the international grew about three times the that of North America, about 9% for international.
-There might be some currency there, but can you just, how is that international business doing?
-If it is good, that 9% looks, there's a lot of white space there.
-So is that new clients or additions with existing clients on VMS?
+Okay.
+That's helpful.
+Second one for me, just you know, if you kind of do the math on your full year international versus North American revenue growth for analytics, it looks like the international grew about three times that of North America, about 9% for international.
+There might be some currency there, but can you just, you know, how is that international business doing is just give us that 9% looks.
+There's a lot of white space there.
+So is that new clients or is that additions with existing clients on VMS?
 Any color there would be helpful.

 speaker